brando90/icoq/README.md

 ```
 Then, you can simply run `make icoq`.

-To run iCoq from the command line, go the directory with the `_CoqProject` file and run:
+To instead run iCoq from the command line, go the directory with the `_CoqProject` file and run:
 ```
 icoq $PWD -timer
 ```